eric-vo/mathworks-noise-suppression/README.md

 - **`denoiseSpeechFile(model, noisyInput, denoisedOutputDir)`**
   - Denoises a single noisy file
 - **`calculateAudioError(cleanAudio, denoisedAudio)`**
-  - Calculates several error metrics (RMSE, SNR, PSNR, correlation, MAE) comparing the model's denoised audio and the original clean audio
+  - Calculates several error metrics (RMSE, SNR, PSNR, correlation, MAE) by comparing the model's denoised audio with the original clean audio
 - **`resampleDir(inputDir, outputDir, targetFs)`**
   - Resamples the specified directory of audio files to the desired target frequency (used for subjective evaluation)